jackma2003/JacksPantryBuddy/README.md

 # 🥘 Jack's Pantry Buddy

 ## 📝 Description
 Jack's Pantry Buddy is a fully functional pantry tracking application that helps users manage their kitchen inventory efficiently.
-This web-based app allows users to add, remove, edit, and track items in their pantry, complete with image capture functionality and recipe suggestions based on available ingredients.
+This web-based app allows users to add, remove, edit, and track items in their pantry, complete with an image capture functionality and recipe suggestions based on available ingredients.

 ## ✨ Features
 - 🔐 User authentication with Google Sign-In